lruepke/HTF_lecture/Dome2025/source/lectures/L02/Flow_pore_scale.rst

         SaveData(stl_file, proxy = triangulate1)

     # main part
-    vti_file = 'porous_model.vti'      # input .vti file
+    vti_file = './geometry/porous_model.vti'      # input .vti file
-    stl_file = 'porous_model.stl'  # output .stl file
+    stl_file = './constant/triSurface/porous_model.stl'  # output .stl file
     # call function
     write_stl(vti_file, stl_file)

-An easy way to exectute the python scrip is to call it from the python shell in paraview :numref:`fig:paraview_figure_fig`.
+An easy way to exectute the python scrip is to save the above code into a file (e.g. write_stl.py) and call it from the python shell in paraview :numref:`fig:paraview_figure_fig_dome`.
 Within the shell, you first make sure that you are in your case directory; then you make the correct folder to hold the .stl file that we will create (:code:`./constant/triSurface`).

 .. code:: python